-Commuter rail: a passenger railroad service that operates within a metropolitan region that is usually part of the general regional railroad system.
-The service is primarily intended for medium to long distance travel.
+Commuter rail: a passenger railroad service that operates within a metropolitan region that is usually part of the general railroad system.
+The service is primarily intended for medium to long distance travel. a passenger railroad service that is usually part of the regional railroad system.